CountBricks: Residential CMU Wall Assembly Expertise

 • Reduced long-term maintenance costs

-• Superior thermal mass for more stable indoor temperatures
+• Superior thermal mass for stable indoor temperatures

-• Modern architectural styles that showcase exposed block aesthetics
+• Modern architectural styles showcasing exposed block aesthetics

-Contractors who can demonstrate mastery of cmu wall assembly gain a clear competitive edge.
-CountBricks empowers you to respond instantly with accurate material lists, crew hours and real-time pricing so you never miss a bid window.
+Contractors proficient in CMU wall assembly can leverage these benefits to gain a competitive edge.
+CountBricks provides accurate material lists, crew hours, and real-time pricing to ensure you never miss a bid window.

-6. Insulation: Rigid foam inserts, integral insulated block or interior fur-out
+• Insulation: Rigid foam inserts, integral insulated block, or interior fur-out

-Imagine walking a jobsite, phone in hand, and saying, “Estimate 120 linear feet of 8-inch cmu wall, 10 feet high, two control joints, ungrouted top two courses.”
-Within seconds, CountBricks generates:
+Imagine walking a jobsite and saying, “Estimate 120 linear feet of 8-inch CMU wall, 10 feet high, two control joints, ungrouted top two courses.”
+CountBricks instantly generates:

 • Crew size and labor hours